raopoo/calculator-project/README.md

 # Use SCSS partials for colours, flex

-# Write a function to display the numbers and claculated result
+# Write a function to display the numbers(onclick) and claculated result

 # Write a function for calculations